Look Who’s Wearing | Ah Gong & Ah Ma

 My Ah Ma who never left home without an umbrella (to shield her skin from her mortal enemy – the sun) had to do the shoot without one in hand.

-My Ah Gong didn’t like being in photos because he thought he never looked good in them had to overcome his own insecurities.
+My Ah Gong didn’t like being in photos because he thought he never looked good in them, and had to overcome his own insecurities.
 But I believed that he just hasn’t met the right photographer.
 And I was right.
 In fact, his pictures turned out to be my personal favourites from the shoot (Thanks, Grace!).

 The story of grandparents’ romance was one of tiding against the odds.
 Of making the unlikely happen through sheer will.
 And I saw that again, firsthand this time, during the shoot.